MEDSL/2022-elections-official/README.md

 ![](precinct_progress_map.png "Title")

 ## Repository info
 This is the MEDSL repository for election returns from the 2022 General Election in the United States.
-We have finished compiling precinct-level election results from every state, but a few counties are missing, and a few variable values may still need to be fully validated and corrected.
+We have finished compiling precinct-level election results from every state, but a few counties have not reported precinct-level results, and a few variable values may still need to be fully validated and corrected.
 If you notice any issues in our results, please do open an Issue in this repository.

 ## General usage notes
 ### Methods and accuracy